FredM67/emon32-fw/rust-poc/WSL_SETUP_GUIDE.md

 Complete guide for using Arduino Zero with emon32 Rust firmware in Windows Subsystem for Linux (WSL).

+# WSL Arduino Zero Setup Guide

+Complete guide for using Arduino Zero with emon32 Rust firmware in Windows Subsystem for Linux (WSL).

 ## 🎯 Overview

 WSL doesn't have direct USB access by default.
 This guide shows how to: